 The Samusky is a relatively new breed, with its roots tracing back to the late 20th and early 21st centuries.
-The breed was intentionally created by crossing two purebred dogs, the Samoyed and the Siberian Husky, to combine their most desirable traits into one remarkable canine companion of the Samoyed Husky mix.
+The breed was intentionally created by crossing two purebred dogs, the Samoyed and the Siberian Husky (one of the most popular college dog mascots!), to combine their most desirable traits into one remarkable canine companion of the Samoyed Husky mix.

 Since their inception, Samuskies have continued to evolve as breeders refine the desirable characteristics they are looking for in the breed.
 As a hybrid breed, they have a diverse genetic background, which can lead to a variety of physical and behavioral traits.

 Samuskies are a medium to large-sized breed, typically weighing between 45 and 70 pounds.
 Their height can range from 20 to 24 inches at the shoulder.
 Males are usually slightly larger than females.

 The Samusky’s coat is a combination of its parent breeds’ features, boasting a thick, double-layered coat that is both soft and dense.
 They come in a variety of colors, including white, black, gray, red, and sable, often with distinctive markings or patterns inherited from the Siberian Husky.

 Samuskies have expressive eyes that can be blue, brown, or a combination of both, giving them an enchanting appearance.
 They also inherit the characteristic curled tail from their Samoyed parent and the erect, triangular ears from the Siberian Husky.

 Samuskies are known for their friendly, outgoing, and energetic personalities.
 They are intelligent dogs, eager to please and quick to learn.
 They also have a strong pack mentality and thrive on companionship, which makes them great family pets.